-There is no staff members that currently hold an active CESCL Card.
-Public Works is planning to send 2 staff members to attend CESCL Training in 2021.
+There are no staff members that currently hold an active CESCL Card.
+Public Works staff members are currently attending CESCL Training and will complete the training in 2022.

-Records of training provided, staff that received training are maintained by the Public Works Director.
+Records of staff that received training are maintained by the Public Works Director.